-Medicare will cover some medically necessary treatments for COPD.
+Medicare will cover some medically necessary treatments for Chronic Obstructive Pulmonary Disease or COPD.
 Medicare doesn’t cover at 100%; getting additional coverage can lower your out of pocket expenses.

 As you grow older, you may have symptoms of a serious illness or condition and not even know it.
 Many seniors overlook their symptoms, mistaking them for signs of aging.